isomerpages/nlb-biblioasia/_apr-to-jun-2022/The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation.md

 <div style="background-color: white;">Committee members of the Lotus Club discussing a fundraising gala for the University of Malaya Fund, 1949.<i> Image reproduced from the Straits Times, 27 July 1949, 7.
 (From NewspaperSG).
 </i></div>

 For over six decades, one organisation has been playing an important role in bringing women from the Indian subcontinent together in Singapore: the pioneering Kamala Club.
 Through social gatherings, festive celebrations and enrichment classes, this club gave South Asian women the chance to meet, socialise and learn in a secular setting.
-While festive events and enrichment classes have slowed down because of the Covid-19 pandemic, the Kamala Club (<i>kamala means</i> “lotus” in Hindi) continues to serve its members through an online community with over 1,200 followers, highlighting cultural events, organising guided tours to places like the Indian Heritage Centre and even online yoga sessions for women.
+While festive events and enrichment classes have slowed down because of the Covid-19 pandemic, the Kamala Club (<i>kamala</i> means “lotus” in Hindi) continues to serve its members through an online community with over 1,200 followers, highlighting cultural events, organising guided tours to places like the Indian Heritage Centre and even online yoga sessions for women.

 #### **Clubs for Women**
 While the Kamala Club was established in the 1950s, its roots actually go further back – to two women’s organisations that sprang up in the early 1930s: the Lotus Club and the Ladies’ Union.
 In 1930, the Indian and Ceylonese Ladies’ Club was launched under the auspices of the Young Women’s Christian Association (YWCA) and was renamed the Lotus Club the following year.
 A second association, the Ladies’ Union, was set up in 1931.